Want your MIDI drums to sound more like the real thing? There are a number of techniques you can use to become a drum programming expert.

 Play a looped section of your song.

 Slowly turn the aux fader up until it’s barely audible.
-The parallel compression should give some life to your drum programming and help it punch through the mix.
+The parallel compression should give some life to your patterns and help them punch through the mix.

 And there you have it!

-Follow these steps and your listeners will have trouble distinguishing your MIDI drums from a real drummer with a kit.
+Follow these steps and your listeners will have trouble distinguishing your programmed beats from a real drummer with a kit.

 Before you go, don’t forget to grab our FREE Drum Programming Cheat Sheet.

-It’s got all the best tidbits from this article to help you make realistic sounds from your MIDI drums.
+It’s got all the best tidbits from this article to help you make realistic sounds from your software drums.

 Grab it here: